mmagdiel/UBanco/frontend/README.md

 # Frontend Layer

-The frontend project are the visible face of the application
+The frontend layer is the visible side of the application that's displayed to the user

 ## Philosophy